material-motion/material-motion/specifications/context_transitions/directionality.md

 ## Traditional from/to transitions

-From/to is the traditional model.
-The above transitions would look like so:
+In the traditional from/to model of transitions, the above context changes would look like so:

 - Transition **from** `A` **to** `B`.
 Direction is forward.
 - Transition **from** `B` **to** `C`.
 Direction is forward.